Reliable Deck Repairs for Staples Homes

 Is it cheaper to repair or replace a deck?

-More often than not, repairing a deck is cheaper than a complete rebuild.
-Repairs usually focus on individual concerns—such as swapping out cracked boards, fortifying beams and joists, or restoring the finish—which keeps costs lower and adds years of use.
+In most cases, repairing a deck is less expensive than full replacement.
+Repairs usually target individual concerns—such as board replacement, strengthening supports, or restoring the finish—which keeps costs lower and adds years of use.

-By contrast, involves removing the existing structure and building a new one, which can be multiple times more expensive.
-That said, if your deck is quite aged, severely damaged, or unstable, the long term costs of repeated repairs may be greater than the value provided.
+By contrast, requires demolition and complete rebuild, which can run far higher in cost.
+That said, if your deck is decades old, in poor condition, or unstable, the long term costs of repeated repairs may outweigh the benefits.
 In those cases, building new offers better long term value, with a deck that lasts 20 to 30 years when maintained.

 When to repair deck?